pastchick3/agile-C/README.md

 <!-- omit in toc -->
 ### Constrain All Symbols

 The next step is to find constraints for all symbols.
 Conceptually, we may treat the data flow of a program as a series of assignments.
-Suppose we have a expression `a = b`, we can conclude with two constraints: First, the type of the symbol `a` should be at least as powerful as the type of the symbol `b`.
+Suppose we have an expression `a = b`, we can conclude with two constraints: First, the type of the symbol `a` should be at least as powerful as the type of the symbol `b`.
 Second, the type of the symbol `b` should be at most as powerful as the type of the symbol `a`.
-In a more concise way, we say `a` is a upper bound of `b`, and `b` is a lower bound of `a`.
+In a more concise way, we say `a` is an upper bound of `b`, and `b` is a lower bound of `a`.
 This idea can be easily generalized to other control flow.
 For example, function calls are assignments from arguments to parameters plus an assignment from the return value to some other variable.
 Using this idea, we can expand the symbol table from the last section with upper and lower bounds included.

 | Symbol ID | Description | Type | Upper Bound | Lower Bound |
 | --- | --- | --- | --- | --- |